 Here is a round-up of all my current recipes.
 I’ve roughly organized them from easiest to most difficult.

 - Simple fruit juice cider is the easiest recipe.
 It’s made in a bottle of juice and only requires a packet of yeast.
-Perfect for an absolute beginner.
+Perfect for the absolute beginner.

 - Apple cider can also be made in a bottle of juice, however, it follows a more structured fermentation procedure and will make a higher alcohol cider.